 Higher Education (HE)

-During your first two years of the course we will introduce you to the essential craft knowledge and technical skills you’ll need to become a crafts practitioner.
+During your first year of the course we will introduce you to the essential craft knowledge and technical skills you’ll need to become a crafts practitioner.
 You will have the freedom to explore and experiment with a range of materials, helping you to find an area you love to work in.
 You will explore the skills and science behind working with glass and ceramics, metals and textiles, and drawing, painting and design.

-Core modules in year 1 and 2:
+Core modules in year 1:

-Core modules in year 3 and 4:
+Core modules in year 2:

 The modules shown for this course are those currently being studied by our students, or are proposed new modules.
 Please note that programme structures and individual modules are subject to amendment from time to time as part of the University’s curriculum enrichment programme and in line with changes in the University’s policies and requirements.